Elements Connect

 1 - Fetch data from data source

 The first step in configuring a connected custom field consists in setting up the way it fetches data from an external data source.
-This data source can be either a REST API or a database, which brings some changes in how the configuration is done.
+You'll configure either a REST API request (with GET or POST, and optional FreeMarker for dynamic queries) or a database query (visual builder or raw SQL).
+Both types support cache configuration and can be validated through the built-in Configuration Tester before saving.

 Fetch data from a REST API